hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_single_line_drawing_of_a_drone_ag_53450a5f-8ac0-44eb-9516-58b5fe0bb181-0_0.content.md

 ## About Our Wallpaper

 Our website features a stunning wallpaper that showcases the beauty and simplicity of drone technology.
-The single line drawing of a drone against a background of geometric shapes in complementary colors represents the elegance and sophistication of this cutting-edge technology.
+The single line drawing of a drone against a background of geometric shapes in Com<wbr>ple<wbr>men<wbr>ta<wbr>ry colors represents the elegance and sophistication of this cutting-edge technology.

 ## User Stories